rob-allison/structuredschema/README.md

 # Structured data

-Structured data is defined as data having the abstract structure defined in the JSON specification, with the exception that integers and decimals are considered separately.
-Thus it comprises of boolean, integer, decimal, string as scalar values, plus arrays (aka lists, sequences) and objects (mapping values to string keys) as compound values.
+Structured data will be defined here as data having the abstract structure defined in the JSON specification, with the exception that integers and decimals are considered separately.
+Thus it comprises of boolean, integer, decimal, and string as scalar values, with array (aka lists, sequences) and object (mapping values to string keys) as compound values.
 There is also the null value.

+For clarity, the nomenklatura of the JSON spec will be adopted thoughout this project, with the addition of the following terms: field - the name/value pairs found in an object. item - a value found in an array.

 Though JSON defines a text format, the underlying abstract data structure is general, and can be reified, displayed and transported in many formats (for example as YAML documents, javascript objects, protobuf bitpacking etc).
 Note, however, that formats often have capabilities beyond this structuring, and care should be taken to not exceed this abstract structure.